769057845/minmin/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Postgraduate of Environmental Science
+role: Graduate of Environmental Science

 # Organizations/Affiliations to show in About widget